-Most women know that pharmaceutical birth control does not protect against STDs.
+Most women know that pharmaceutical birth control does not protect against sexually transmitted diseases (STDs).
 But did you know that certain forms of birth control can actually increase your risk for contracting human immunodeficiency virus (HIV), which if left untreated, may progress to the deadly disease known as acquired immunodeficiency syndrome (AIDS)?

 Depo-Provera (also referred to as DMPA, or DMPA-IM), a brand of birth control that is often referred to as “the birth control shot,” is one such form of birth control that introduces so much risk for users, that a group of doctors and researchers have petitioned the FDA for its complete removal from the market.
 While all forms of pharmaceutical birth control come with side effects, the FDA petitioners claim the health complications of the Depo-Provera birth control shot are too high to justify the benefits of pregnancy prevention.

 The doctors and researchers who petitioned the FDA presented evidence that conclusively shows that Depo-Provera is responsible for increased transmission of HIV from men to women.
 Again, if left untreated, HIV will progress to the extremely deadly disease known as AIDS.

 According to UNAIDS, between 31.6 million and 44.5 million people globally were living with HIV in 2019.
 An estimated 500,000 to 970,000 people globally died from AIDS-related illnesses in 2019.
 Sub-Saharan Africa alone contains more than two-thirds of all people living with HIV globally.
 Notably, according to data from the United Nations, Depo-Provera is the most popular method of contraception in Sub-Saharan Africa.